Corporate Governance and Internal Control System

 Improving the Effectiveness and Efficiency of Business

-The Group has established a mid-term management plan and specific management targets, and it strives to develop systems that will improve operational effectiveness and efficiency.
+The Group has established a management policy and specific management targets, and strives to develop systems that will improve operational effectiveness and efficiency.

 Ensuring the Reliability of Financial Reports